Disguised Copyright Infringement of Latent Diffusion Models: Conclusion

 \section{Conclusion}

 In this paper, we review the current access criterion of containing copyrighted material in the training set (\emph{direct access}) in copyright infringement of generative models and point out its insufficiency by introducing disguised copyright infringement (\emph{indirect access}).
 Specifically, such an infringement is realized by injecting disguised samples into the training set, which urges LDMs to produce copyrighted content.
-Such disguises are generated with a simple algorithm and demonstrated to share the same concept with their target copyrighted images using LDM-based applications.
+Such disguises are generated with a simple algorithm and demonstrated to share the same concept with their target copyrighted images using the textual inversion tool.
 To alleviate the concern on the disguises, we expand the current visual auditing (browsing the training set) with additional tools, i.e., feature similarity search and encoder-decoder examination to better identify these disguises.
 Furthermore, we propose a broader definition of \emph{acknowledgment} to cover this new type of copyright violation.

-\paragraph{Limitations and future work:} Although our algorithms can generate descent disguises, we believe there is still room for improvement for optimization.
-Moreover, one extension we didn't touch is the possibility of ``chopping'' copyrighted data and hiding it in several images.
+\textbf{Limitations and future work:} One interesting future work is to quantify the number of disguises needed for reproducing in large-scale training, which can be further linked to the quantification of memorization of such models \cite{CarliniIJLTZ22, SimepalliSGGG23a,SimepalliSGGG23b,CarliniHNJSTBIW23,IppolitoTNZJLCC23,ZhangILJTC21}).
+Additionally, although our algorithms can generate descent disguises, we believe there is still room for improvement for optimization.
+Finally, one extension we didn't touch is the possibility of ``chopping'' copyrighted data and hiding it in several images.
 It is intriguing to explore whether it is possible to generate such a smuggler's dataset and detection towards it.

+\paragraph{Learning from noisy data} A simultaneous and independent work \citep{DarasDD24} considers learning LDMs from noisy data.
+Although the techniques are very different, our works share a similar implication: the training dataset may not immediately resemble the generations produced, thus allowing copyright issues to be disguised from an auditor who manually inspects the dataset.
+In the work of \citet{DarasDD24}, the training data is the original data with Gaussian noise applied to it.
+In our case, the training data has the original data hidden in the latent space.
+In \Cref{sec:acknowledgement}, we argue that if training data contains the same latent information as some copyrighted data, then it should be acknowledged. \citet{DarasDD24} show that even when the latent space is corrupted the copyrighted information could still be contained, which could raise a stronger disguised copyright infringement attack.